DLR-terrabyte/terrapi/docs/docusaurus/terrapi/restricted-data/request-access.md

 # restricted-data request-access

+Request access to a specific dataset on Terrabyte DSS.

- Interactively request access to specific dataset on terrabyte DSS by accepting its EULAs
+    This command allows you to interactively request access to a dataset by accepting its End User License Agreement (EULA).
-        Dataset can be provided by its ID or name
+    The dataset can be specified by its ID or name.
+Some datasets may be restricted to specific user groups (e.g., DLR employees, specific Insitutes or Departments).

+    Steps:
+    - Displays the dataset's details, including its name, ID, description, and associated documents.
+    - Prompts you to confirm that you have read and accepted the EULA.
+    - Sends a request to the backend to grant access to the dataset.

+    Example:
+    terrapi restricted-data request-access <dataset-id-or-name>

 ## Usage